ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 :  *Examples: Scala, Go, Clojure, Java, Rust, OCaml, Elixir*

    This gives us a clear advantage when scaling and deploying our application.
-Data access is made opaque and is in no way tied to the frontend - which is ultimately just presentation and some client state.
+Data access is made opaque and is in no way tied to the front-end - which is ultimately just presentation and some client state.
 The language needs the following:

    * A stable library ecosystem, especially for data access, e.g., database drivers
    * A functioning web server and associated libraries
-   * Speed, multithreading, performance
+   * Speed, multi-threading, performance

-   With these properties, you should be quite comfortable in your backend development.
+   With these properties, you should be quite comfortable in your back-end development.

 Client state, presentation and back-end communication handled using a monolithic framework :  *Examples: Ruby on Rails, Django, Pyramid, MeteorJS, Udash*

-   Rails may be dated in some parts --- coupling your frontend with data access is one thing --- but as an infrastructure it is functional, mature, easy to understand and *stable*.
+   Rails may be dated in some parts --- coupling your front-end with data access is one thing --- but as an infrastructure it is functional, mature, easy to understand and *stable*.
 The Ruby ecosystem is large and is well documented, even the secondary documentation (StackOverflow etc.) is abundant.